 Personalized content recommendations represent the next generation of email marketing.
 The primary purpose of email marketing is to drive traffic to a website.
 The cycle is completed when a site visitor’s own page view history determines what type of content he receives in future emails.

-Maropost Marketing Cloud implements state-of-the-art machine learning that works behind the scenes tracking each contact’s own website page view history.
+Maropost for Marketing implements state-of-the-art machine learning that works behind the scenes tracking each contact’s own website page view history.
 Based on this stored knowledge, marketers create Rule Sets for personalized content that is automatically inserted into each contact’s own email at send time.

 Content Recommendations requires the following elements:

 - Each page be tagged with the 'Keywords' HTML META tag with each keyword separated by commas. (e.g. <meta name="keywords" content="14K gold, men’s rings, diamond">

 - The Maropost web spider that crawls the website, cataloging each page in the Web Content Library

 - The Maropost web tracking script that the web developer inserts into each web page.
 This script builds the entire page view history of each contact.